On the Viterbi process with continuous state space: Examples

-Now consider the observation density
+Now, consider the observation density

-As we show below, the MAP estimates of $U_{1:n}$ and $V_{1:n}$ are given by\footnotemark:
+As we show below, the MAP estimates of $U_{1\dvtx n}$ and $V_{1\dvtx n}$ are given by\footnotemark:

-where $j^*(n):=\max\Big\{j:\sum_{k=1}^n \one{Y_k\in A_j}>0\Big\}$.
+where $j^*(n):=\max\{j\dvtx \sum_{k=1}^n \one{Y_k\in A_j}>0 \}$.

-Since all $A_j$'s have positive Lebesgue measure, $j^*(n)\nearrow \infty$ as $n\to\infty$, and consequently, for any fixed $m\ge 1$,
+Since all $A_j$'s have positive Lebesgue measure, $j^*(n)\nearrow\infty $ as $n\to\infty$ and, consequently, for any fixed $m\ge1$,

 Before proving \eqref{opt}, we shall briefly explain why the optimal path of such a form should be anticipated.
 Note that since $U_i$'s are uniformly distributed in $[0,1]$, the choice of $\hat U^n_i$'s influences the likelihood \eqref{Ln} only through the observation densities.
-More precisely, whenever $\{Y_m\in A_i\}$ is observed, the maximal gain of $\ell^{-1}_i$ is obtained if $\hat U^n_m\in A_i$ and $\hat V^n_m\ge i$ are chosen.
-On the other hand, the transition probabilities of \eqref{Pij} favor pathes $\hat V^n_{1:n}$ without jumps.
-Hence the optimal path $\hat V^n_{1:n}$ should be constant and large enough to allow the access to the narrowest $A_i$ visited by $Y_m$'s so far, i.e. greater or equal to $j^*(n)$.
-But if constant $\hat V^n_{1:n}$ is chosen, it cannot be too large, as this would decrease the likelihood through the term $\pi(\hat V^n_1)$, due to the fast tail decay of the initial distribution $\pi$.
+More precisely, whenever $\{Y_m\in A_i\}$ is observed, the maximal gain of $\ell ^{-1}_i$ is obtained if $\hat U^n_m\in A_i$ and $\hat V^n_m\ge i$ are chosen.
+On the other hand, the transition probabilities of \eqref{Pij} favor paths $\hat V^n_{1\dvtx n}$ without jumps.
+Hence, the optimal path $\hat V^n_{1\dvtx n}$ should be constant and large enough to allow access to the narrowest $A_i$ visited by $Y_m$'s so far, that is, greater or equal to $j^*(n)$.
+However, if constant $\hat V^n_{1\dvtx n}$ is chosen, it cannot be too large, as this would decrease the likelihood through the term $\pi(\hat V^n_1)$, due to the fast tail decay of the initial distribution $\pi$.
 This heuristics is implemented by an appropriate balancing between all the ingredients of the model.

-Let's first check \eqref{opt} in the case $j^*(n)>1$.
+We shall first check \eqref{opt} in the case $j^*(n)>1$.
 To this end, consider the ratio

-for an arbitrary $u_{1:n}$ and $v_{1:n}$.
-Let $N$ be the number of jumps in $v_{1:n}$ and $v^*(n)=\max_{k=1,...,n}v_k$.
-Note that $P\big(v_{m-1},v_m\big)=1-\eps$, when $v_{m-1}= v_m$ and $P\big(v_{m-1},v_m\big)\le \eps$ otherwise.
-Hence, as $P\big(j^*(n),j^*(n)\big)=1-\eps$,
+for an arbitrary $u_{1\dvtx n}$ and $v_{1\dvtx n}$.
+Let $N$ be the number of jumps in $v_{1\dvtx n}$ and $v^*(n)=\max_{k=1,\ldots,n}v_k$.
+Note that $P (v_{m-1},v_m )=1-\eps$ when $v_{m-1}= v_m$ and $P (v_{m-1},v_m )\le\eps$ otherwise.
+Hence, as $P (j^*(n),j^*(n) )=1-\eps$,